conpal LAN Crypt for macOS

 Certificates

 Before users can access their encryption profile, the corresponding certificate must be available on the Mac.
 The security officer distributes these certificates to the users along with the corresponding password or PIN to access them.
-A path where the conpal LAN Crypt Administration stores the user certificates as well as the public certificate (.cer) of the Security Officer must be configured.
+A path where the u.trust LAN Crypt Administration stores the user certificates as well as the public certificate (.cer) of the Security Officer must be configured.
 From this path, users then import their PKCS#12 key file (their certificate) onto their computer.
 If the certificates are available at the first logon, the entire process up to PIN entry runs automatically without any user interaction.

 Note

-• If the login to conpal LAN Crypt fails, errors will be logged to the system log.
-To filter for LAN Crypt, set the subsystem to de.conpal.lancrypt.
+.
 Also enable the “Include Info Messages” and “Include Debug Messages” options in Console.
-Alternatively, you can also view this information live in Terminal using the following command: log stream --level debug --predicate 'subsystem == "de.conpal.lancrypt"
+Alternatively, you can also view this information live in Terminal using the following command:log stream --level debug --predicate 'subsystem == "de.utimaco.lancrypt"

 The certificate is checked every time the encryption profile is loaded.
-If a valid certificate is found, the user is logged on to conpal LAN Crypt.
+If a valid certificate is found, the user is logged on to u.trust LAN Crypt.
 If no valid certificate is found, the user is not able to work with encrypted data.

 Note

-Logon to conpal LAN Crypt
+Logon to u.trust LAN Crypt

-conpal LAN Crypt encryption profiles are created by a security officer, in accordance with the company’s security policy, and then stored in policy files.
+u.trust LAN Crypt encryption profiles are created by a security officer, in accordance with the company’s security policy, and then stored in policy files.
 An encryption profile can only be loaded if the user owns the corresponding certificate.

 The policy files are stored in a path defined for this purpose (network share).
-For conpal LAN Crypt for macOS to find the policy file, the location must be defined in the configuration file.
+For u.trust LAN Crypt for macOS to find the policy file, the location must be defined in the configuration file.
 This also applies to the path where the public certificate of the security officer can be found.

 Logon with token